 International Longevity Centre UK

-In Partnership to StopAgeism.
+Working Together to StopAgeism.

 Our mission is to reinstate older people at the heart of our lives and communities.
 Guild Living is delivering academically-led, innovative ways to live independently in the heart of towns and city centres.

 Our three steps

 1. Changing our

 The language we use to describe older people is overwhelmingly negative.
 So we’re campaigning to change it.
 Why is it still acceptable to use outright discriminatory terms for older people in society?
 Instead, we want to define people by who they really are and the value they bring.